cal-itp/data-analyses/portfolio/rt/README.md

 ## Ongoing Work

 The Cal-ITP team is working to share our derived datasets, including this vehicle speed and delay data, using the California Open Data Portal.
-In the interim, data is available by contacting us or via the download links on each map page.
+In the interim, data is available upon request.

 ### Questions or Feedback?
 Please email hello@calitp.org